openlegend/core-rules/core/SRD.md

 ## Slowed

 **Duration:** Resist ends (Fail x 3 = 1 minute)
+\
 **Power Level:** 2
+\
 **Attack Attributes:** Agility, Energy, Entropy, Might, Movement
+\
 **Attack:**

 -   Agility vs. Evasion
 -   Energy vs. Toughness
 -   Entropy vs. Toughness
 -   Might vs. Toughness
 -   Movement vs. Toughness

-**Description**

-Slowing an enemy is usually caused by either extreme cold, prolonged heat, poison, or injury to one or both legs.
+**Description:** Slowing an enemy is usually caused by either extreme cold, prolonged heat, poison, or injury to one or both legs. \newline

-**Effect**

-The afflicted target’s movement is reduced to 10 feet.
+**Effect:** The afflicted target’s movement is reduced to 10 feet.
 This applies to all movement that is physical (flight, walking, climbing, etc.).
 If the target is currently under a magical effect that increases speed, the two effects are canceled for the duration that both affect the target.